-For the number of iterations in the initial centering step, we need to define the Minkowsky function of a convex domain. \begin{Def} The Minkowsky function of a convex domain G with the pole at $x\in G$ is
+For the number of iterations in the initial centering step, we need to define the Minkowsky function of a convex domain. \begin{Def} The Minkowsky function of a convex domain $G\subset \mathbb{R}^{2d}$ with its pole at $x\in G$ is

-\end{Def} Geometrically speaking, consider a ray $[x,y)$ and let $y'$ be the point this ray intersect $\partial G$.
+\end{Def} Geometrically speaking, consider a ray $[x,y)$ and let $y'$ be the point this ray intersects $\partial G$.
 If $y'$ exists, then $\pi_x (y)$ is the length of the segment $[x,y]$ divided by the length of the segment $[x,y']$.
 If $G$ is unbounded and the ray $[x,y)$ is contained in $G$, then $\pi_x (y)=0$.
 In other words, $\pi_x (y)$ measures the distance between $x$ and $y$ relative to the distance of $x$ to the boundary of $G$ in the direction $y-x$.